rexut/bento-lpn/README.md

 Bento-ya is a RubyGem and can be installed with:

 ```
-$ gem install bento-ya
+$ gem install bento-lpn
 ```

-If you use Bundler, you can add `gem "bento-ya"` to your Gemfile and make sure to run `bundle install`.
+If you use Bundler, you can add `gem "bento-lpn"` to your Gemfile and make sure to run `bundle install`.

 ### Using `bento`